COVER IMAGE I sophie moates

-Making zero fuss of removing almost everything in one go, true to form, this is as gentle as it comes.
+This makes zero fuss of removing everything gently.
 For eye make-up, and peace of mind that surface grime is gone, a second pass won’t harm.

-See capsule, think Arden, and these are as mighty as all that have come before them.
+See capsule, think Arden.
+These are as mighty as all that have come before them.
 With skin-scaffolding ceramides, and a potent dose of vitamin C, expect brighter, better-behaved skin.